Gatorade Replay

 REPLAY is a program created by Gatorade that restages classic games of various sports between the biggest high school rivalries in the United States.
 The first official REPLAY game reunited players from the 1993 Easton Area Red Rovers and the Phillipsburg Stateliners to replay a 1993 game that ended in a tie.
-On April 26, 2009, the Stateliners won the rematch with a 27-12 win.
+On April 26, 2009, the Stateliners won the rematch with a 27–12 win.

-First Official REPLAY the Series Game: Easton & Phillipsburg Rivalry
+First Official REPLAY the Series Game: Easton and Phillipsburg Rivalry

-Separated by the Delaware River, Easton, Pennsylvania and Phillipsburg, New Jersey have had a deep rooted history in football rivalry since 1906.
+Separated by the Delaware River, Easton, Pennsylvania, and Phillipsburg, New Jersey, have had a deep-rooted history in football rivalry since 1906.
 Since then, every Thanksgiving the teams reunite for the rights to the “Fork of the Delaware” trophy.

-In 1993, the two teams played a hard fought game that ended in a 7-7 tie.
-At the time of the REPLAY game, Easton led the series with a record of 57-40-5.
+In 1993, the two teams played a hard fought game that ended in a 7–7 tie.
+At the time of the REPLAY game, Easton led the series with a record of 57–40–5.

-Easton & Phillipsburg Training
+Training

 Gatorade launched REPLAY in January 2009, bringing together 60 members of the Phillipsburg and Easton teams involved in their 1993 game.
 The returning players, then 16 years older, came together in a weekend training camp at each school.
 During this time they began training and practices as well as met with experts from The Gatorade Sports Science Institute (GSSI).
 Teams also received training from Eagles head coach Andy Reid and all-pro running back, Brian Westbrook at the Eagles’ training facility.

-Easton & Phillipsburg Game Day
+Game day

 The 104th meeting of the two schools took place at Lafayette College’s Fisher Field on April 26, 2009.
 Led by honorary coaches, Gatorade athletes and NFL quarterbacks, Peyton and Eli Manning, the teams played in unseasonably warm 90-degree weather in front of 15,000 fans.
-The Phillipsburg Stateliners broke the 16-year-long deadlock, winning 27-12 over the Easton Red Rovers.
+The Phillipsburg Stateliners broke the 16-year-long deadlock, winning 27–12 over the Easton Red Rovers.

-Gatorade REPLAY, Season Two: Trenton & Detroit Catholic Central Rivalry
+Gatorade REPLAY, Season Two: Trenton and Detroit Catholic Central Rivalry

-In February 2010, Michigan high school hockey powerhouses and rivals - Detroit Catholic Central Shamrocks and the Trenton Trojans - were announced as the participants in Gatorade REPLAY, season two.
-The rematch brought together the 1999 teams to replay their game that ended in a 4-4 tie due to a severe injury to one of Trenton’s players.
+In February 2010, Michigan high school hockey powerhouses and rivals—Detroit Catholic Central Shamrocks and the Trenton Trojans—were announced as the participants in Gatorade REPLAY, season two.
+The rematch brought together the 1999 teams to replay their game that ended in a 4–4 tie due to a severe injury to one of Trenton’s players.

-Trenton & Catholic Central Training
+Training

 Like REPLAY, Season One, the teams were reunited for eight weeks of comprehensive training and nutrition programming developed in partnership with the Gatorade Sports Science Institute and implemented by experts from Velocity Sports Performance – Canton, Mich.
 Also reunited were original members of each team’s coaching staffs to help prepare for the full-check, regulation length game.